 "The Route," described as "an experiment in short filmmaking in Super-8" by writer/director Brian Brookshire, was shot in the early '90s; it features Larry as "an old man that wants to achieve immortality" and Conrad Brooks from the Ed Wood films also appears.
-A video copy is available in the young filmmakers section at Mondo Video A-Go-Go, 1718 N. Vermont Ave., LA CA 90027, phone (323) 953-8896.
+A video copy was available in the young filmmakers section at Mondo Video A-Go-Go in L.A. until the place closed.

 Here are links to some articles about Larry:

 The Internet Movie Database listing for Larry gives a complete list of his movie and TV work.

 The Wikipedia entry for Larry.

 Film noir expert Eddie Muller's memorable evening with Larry.